SEARCH

 Video of Tasha Tudor’s Garden

-Today, the family manages the Tasha Tudor estate (“Corgi Cottage”) and there are exclusive tours of the home and garden each year.
-If you are lucky enough to get a ticket, know that cameras and other electronic devices are not permitted on the tour.
 Because I am so dependent on photos to recall and re-enjoy experiences like that, I would never want to go.
 I get so overwhelmed in gardens that I can hardly absorb what’s going on!
 It would just be frustrating not to be able to take pictures to review at home.
 That said, I understand why they have the policy: this is their livelihood and they need to protect it.
 But, poor me!
 It would be neat to see. 🙂

 Here’s the video.
-It’s extra special because there is aerial drone footage, long before drones were popular (as they are today).
+It’s extra special because there is aerial drone footage, long before drones were so popular (as they are today).

 The narration is in Japanese.
 Please note that the this sort of footage is not available in English so enjoy it because it’s all we’ve got!
+If you’re really curious, I’m sure Google translate can help.

 YouTube video